johanley/anne-of-green-gables-fmt/README.md

 This repo was created mainly for producing items for Project Gutenberg.

-The transcription in this branch has a Creative Commons Zero v1.0 Universal.
+This repo has a Creative Commons Zero v1.0 Universal license.
 That's <a href='https://creativecommons.org/share-your-work/public-domain/cc0'>roughly equivalent to public domain.</a>

 ## Inputs to Project Gutenberg